smortezah/portfolio/website/docs/misc/thresh-log-regr.md

 It’s time to embrace the ROC (Receiver Operating Characteristic) curve, our trusty guide in the quest for the optimal threshold!
 This nifty visualization plots the true positive rate ($\rm{TPR} = \rm{TP}/(\rm{TP}+\rm{FN})$) against the false positive rate ($\rm{FPR} = \rm{FP}/(\rm{FP}+\rm{TN})$) for various threshold values.

 Imagine yourself on a roller coaster, where you control the threshold knob.
 As you adjust the threshold, the roller coaster glides along the ROC curve, and you get to observe the TPR and FPR changing in harmony.
 The point closest to the top-left corner represents the ideal threshold, where we maximize TPR while _minimizing_ FPR.
-The index of this point can be calculated as $\argmax(\rm{TPR}&mdash;\rm{FPR})$, based on Youden’s J statistic.
+The index of this point can be calculated as $\argmax(\rm{TPR}-\rm{FPR})$, based on Youden’s J statistic.

 Let’s get our hands dirty with some Python code to visualize the ROC curve and the best threshold: